 - Pour the Boiling Water over the Jewelry

 Wait for the Water to Cool Down.
-If you can place your hand in the water without getting burned it’s time to remove the jewelry.
+If you can place your hand in the water without getting burned, it’s time to remove the jewelry.
 Scrub each piece with a soft-bristled brush and then dry the pieces off with a cloth.

-Allow the pieces to air dry completely by placing them on a towel.
+Allow the pieces to air dry entirely by placing them on a towel.
 Don’t panic if the water is extremely dirty because it simply means that the water has removed all the grime trapped in your jewelry.
-All the grime and dirt loosened from your jewelry will float to the surface of the water.
+All the grime and dirt loosened from your jewelry will float on the surface of the water.
 The dirtier the water is, the cleaner your jewelry will be!
 Now your jewelry is ready to wear again.